gvwilson/thirdbit/teaching/lessons.md

 terms of the change it is intended to produce in the learner.
 [Fink's Taxonomy](gloss.html#finks-taxonomy) has six categories:

-*   Foundational Knowledge: understanding and remembering information and ideas.
+*   Foundational Knowledge: understanding and remembering information and ideas (remember, understand, identify).
-*   Application: skills, critical thinking, managing projects.
+*   Application: skills, critical thinking, managing projects (use, solve, calculate, create).
-*   Integration: connecting ideas, learning experiences, and real life.
+*   Integration: connecting ideas, learning experiences, and real life (connect, relate, compare).
-*   Human Dimension: learning about oneself and others.
+*   Human Dimension: learning about oneself and others (come to see themselves as, understand others in terms of, decide to become).
-*   Caring: developing new feelings, interests, and values.
+*   Caring: developing new feelings, interests, and values (get excited about, be ready to, value).
-*   Learning How to Learn: becoming a better student.
+*   Learning How to Learn: becoming a better student (identify source of information for, frame useful questions about).

 A set of learning objectives based on this taxonomy for an introductory course on HTML and CSS might be: